rafadev/django-form-designer/README.md

 Optional requirements
 ---------------------

-* form_designer supports [django-notify](http://code.google.com/p/django-notify/) for error messages and success notifications.
-If it is installed in your project, it will be used automatically, and you need to output the `{{ notifications }}` variable in your templates.
 * The form_designer admin interface requires jQuery and the jQuery UI Sortable plugin to make building forms a lot more user-friendly.
 The two Javascript files are bundled with form_designer.
 Optionally, if Django CMS is installed, the files bundled with that app will be used.
 If you want to use you own jquery.js instead because you're already including it anyway, define JQUERY_JS in your settings file.
 For instance:

         JQUERY_JS = 'jquery/jquery-latest.js'